 What is Anthrax?

-The bacteria Bacillus anthracis forms spores that persist in the soil for decades.
-Soil, hair, hides and wool are all also possible places for spores to exist, as well as processed skins and hides of infected animals.
+The bacteria, Bacillus anthracis, forms spores that persist in the soil for decades.
+Soil, hair, hides and wool are also possible areas for spores to exist, particularly processed skins and hides of infected animals.

 Anthrax spores are usually disrupted by earthworks, heavy rain or deep grazing, particularly over summer months when stock graze closer to the ground.